-6. Removals: The Executive Committee may, by affirmative vote of majority of the members of the Executive Committee in office, remove from office any Executive Committee member, the President, the Vice President, the Clerk, the Treasurer, Executive Director or any other officer or agent of the Association appointed or elected by the Executive Committee, with or without cause, provided that: (a) any removal for cause shall occur only after opportunity for a hearing; and (b) an elected member of the Executive Committee may be removed only after at least three Executive Committee members have called for such removal.
-As used in this section, opportunity for hearing means only written notice to the person concerned that may be removed (which notice shall be given at least ten (10) days in advance unless shorter notice is necessary due to exigent circumstances) and an opportunity to be heard at the meeting at which the action is to occur.
-Any other process or procedure, including but not limited to representation by counsel or opportunity to offer or cross-examine witnesses shall not be required but may be allowed by the Executive Committee at its sole discretion.
-The Executive Committee shall endeavor to act on the removal within one month after the notice to the affected person and promptly to notify such person in writing of the Executive Committee's action if s/he is not present when the action is taken.
+Removals: The Executive Board may, by affirmative vote of a majority of the members of the Board in office, remove from office any Executive Board member, the President, the Vice President, the Clerk, the Treasurer, the Chief Executive Officer or any other officer or agent of the Association appointed or elected by the Board, with or without cause, provided that: (a) any removal for cause shall occur only after opportunity for a hearing; and (b) an elected member of the Board may be removed only after at least a majority of Board members have called for such removal by written notice provided to the Clerk.
+As used in this section, the opportunity for hearing means only written notice to the person concerned that such personhe or she may be removed (which notice shall be given at least ten (10) days in advance unless shorter notice is necessary due to exigent circumstances, and an opportunity to be heard at the meeting at which the action to remove such individual is presented for a vote of the Executive Committee.
+Any other process or procedure, including but not limited to representation by counsel or opportunity to offer or cross-examine witnesses shall not be required but may be allowed by the Executive Committee at its sole and exclusive discretion.
+The Executive Committee shall endeavor to act on the removal within one month after the notice to the affected person and promptly to notify such person in writing of the Executive Committee's action.
+A member of the Executive Committee may not be present for, nor vote in connection with, a vote by the Executive Committee concerning such member’s removal from office.

-7. Vacancies: Any vacancy, however occurring, shall be filled by the Executive Committee.
+Vacancies: Any vacancy, however occurring, shall be filled by the Executive Board.
 Each successor as an officer shall hold office for the unexpired term and until he sooner dies, resigns, is removed or becomes disqualified.

-8. Signature Authorization: Except as the Executive Committee or the By-laws may generally or in particular cases authorize the executive thereof in some other manner, all legal documents shall be signed or endorsed on behalf of the Association by the President or the Treasurer.
+Signature Authorization: Except as the Executive Board or the Bylaws may generally or in particular cases authorize the execution thereof in some other manner, all legal documents shall be signed or endorsed on behalf of the Association by the President or the Treasurer.

-9. Compensation and Expenses: Officers shall not receive any stated salary for their services as such, but the Executive Committee shall have the power and authority, in its exclusive discretion, to contract for and to pay officers compensation for unusual or special services rendered to the Association, provided, that any such compensation shall be reasonable and appropriate to the value of the services rendered by the officers.
+Compensation and Expenses: With the exception of the Executive Director, officers shall not receive any stated salary for their services as such, but the Executive Committee shall have the power and authority, in its exclusive discretion, to contract for and to pay officers compensation for unusual or special services rendered to the Association, provided, that any such compensation shall be set at arm’s length, reasonable, and appropriate to the value of the services rendered by the officers and the decision to award any such compensation shall be made in accordance with the procedures provided in the Association’s conflict of interest policy.

-Article Committees
+Article IV.
+Standing Sub-6: Committees